zs-barnes/SF-Music-Venues/README.md

 # SF-Music-Venues
 Web application that displays locations and information about various music venues in San Francisco.
-Uses the Google Maps API for maps features, Foursquare API for venue information, and the KnockoutJS framework.
+Uses the Google Maps API for maps features, Foursquare API for venue information, and the KnockoutJS and Jquery frameworks.

 ### Usage
 1) Clone the repository.